azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 ## Business Audiences

 In this repository you will find a folder labelled **Solution Overview for Business Audiences**.
 This folder contains:
-- Infographic: covers the benefits of using advanced analytics for predictive maintenance in the aerospace industry
+- Infographic: Covers the benefits of using advanced analytics for personalized offers in online retail
-- Solution At-a-glance: an introduction to a Cortana Intelligence Suite solution for predictive maintenance
+- Solution At-a-glance: An introduction to a Cortana Intelligence Suite solution for personalized offers
+- Walking Deck: In-depth exploration of the solution for business audiences

 For more information on how to tailor Cortana Intelligence to your needs [connect with one of our partners](http://aka.ms/CISFindPartner).